tuan-tu-tran/oauthlib/README.txt

 OAuthHandler

-An subclass of urllib2.BaseHandler that (partially) handles OAuth authentication.
+A subclass of urllib2.BaseHandler that (partially) handles OAuth authentication.

 OAuth authentication is defined in RFC 5849.
 It involves a resource consumer, a resource provider and a resource owner.